Coronavirus – frequently asked questions

 The Bristol Mayor has cancelled all major events until July.

-We have postponed our major outdoor events taking place in this period, including our Harbourside shows with Belle & Sebastian and Nile Rodgers & CHIC.
+We have postponed or rescheduled our major outdoor events taking place in this period, including our Harbourside shows with Belle & Sebastian and Nile Rodgers & CHIC.

 All events taking place up until 31 July are now under review and we will update shortly.